-The land and land improvements of the Company includes approximately 27,800 square meters (sqm) in Norzagaray, Bulacan, and Bacnotan, La Union where the power plants are located and 33.7 has. of land in Barangay Puting Bato and Sinisian, Calaca, Batangas owned by SLTEC.
-In San Lorenzo Wind Farm, most parcels of land were acquired which approximate 605,800 sqm but some lots are subject of lease agreements.
+The land and land improvements of the Company is approximately 27,800 square meter (sqm).
+These include lots in Norzagaray, Bulacan, and Bacnotan, La Union where the power plants are located.
+In San Lorenzo Wind Farm, most parcels of land were acquired which approximate 605,800 sqm. but some lots are subject of lease agreements.